enterprise-oss/osso-docs/docs/consume/consuming-osso.md

 ---
 id: consuming-osso
-title: Consuming Osso
+title: Detailed Flow
 ---

-The OAuth 2.0 Authorization Code Grant is the most common OAuth 2.0 grant type - if you've implemented OAuth before with something like Google or Github, then you used this approach already.
-Osso's OAuth client libraries handle the intermediate requests, authorization code exchange, etc., but this describes the entire flow for consuming Osso.
+For languages that don't have an Osso library, you'll need to implement the OAuth 2.0 authorization code grant flow yourself.
+It's a multi-step exchange .

 ### 1. Authorization